forcedotcom/cli/releasenotes/README.md

     (plugin-org PR [#1203](https://github.com/salesforcecli/plugin-org/pull/1203), plugin-deploy-retrieve PR [#1155](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/1155), oclif [multi-stage-output](https://github.com/oclif/multi-stage-output))

-* NEW: Open a local metadata file in its associated Builder in your org, such as Agent Builder, with the improved `--source-file` flag of `org open`.
+* NEW: Open a local metadata file in its associated builder in your org, such as Agent Builder, with the improved `--source-file` flag of `org open`.

     Let's say, for example, that you completed the Trailhead [Quick Start: Build Your First Agent with Agentforce](https://trailhead.salesforce.com/content/learn/projects/quick-start-build-your-first-agent-with-agentforce).
 The Coral Cloud Agent that you built was so cool that you decided to retrieve its associated metadata to a local DX project.
 To then quickly open the agent back up in Agent Builder, simply run this CLI command: